quantum9Innovation/axiom/content/posts/pythagorean.md

 $$ (x, y) = \left( \frac{1 - t^2}{1 + t^2}, \frac{2t}{1 + t^2} \right) $$

-We see immediately that for any $ t \in \mathbb{Q} $, we must get a corresponding rational point on the unit circle, as generating this point consists only of squaring, multiplication, addition, and subtraction, which, when applied to rational numbers, always yield a rational number as an output.
+We see immediately that for any $ t \in \mathbb{Q} $, we must get a corresponding rational point on the unit circle, as generating this point consists only of multiplication, division, addition, and subtraction, which, when applied to rational numbers, always yield a rational number as an output.
 Note that this is *not* the case if we use the familiar parametric equation of a circle $ (\cos \theta, \sin \theta) $; even if we have $ \theta \in \mathbb{Q} $, we cannot guarantee that the output of either $ \cos \theta $ or $ \sin \theta $ will yield a rational output (try expressing the point $ (\cos 1, \sin 1) $ in terms of rational coordinates).

 While our result is obviously important algebraically, it can also be quite powerful to look at it from a geometric perspective.